برجاء الإنتظار ...

 Repeat dose toxicity studies performed in dogs with amoxicillin/clavulanic acid demonstrate gastric irritancy and vomiting, and discoloured tongue.

-Carcinogenicity studies have not been conducted with amoxicillin/clavulanic acid or its components.
+Carcinogenicity studies have not been conducted with amoxicillin/clavulanic acid.

 Xanthan gum, colloidal anhydrous silica, acesulfame potassium, lemon flavour, tutti-frutti flavour, silicon dioxide and citric acid.